This race is part of the 2019 Salomon Ultra Running Academy & Festival

 Trail Conditions: Single track, often smooth/dry soil with lots of granite/rock.

-Registration: Opens April 5 at 9am PST on ultrasignup.
-Registration is closed for 200mi, but open until Sept 3 for the 100k and 25k!
+Registration: Opens Nov 7 at 9am PST on ultrasignup.
 No day of race registration for the 100k.
-We will offer day of race registration for the 25k.
+We will offer day of race registration for the 25k if there are spots available.
 Register here for the 100k and 25k

 Race Format: Point to Point.
 This format allows for maximum adventure since participants will be traversing all new terrain with no repetitions other than brief out and backs to a couple of aid stations.
 Participants will need to take a bus from the finish area to the race start – or alternately if they have crew they can have their crew drive them to the start.
 This way runner’s vehicles will be at the finish line.